naver/roma/docsource/source/index.rst

 License
 =======
-*RoMa*, Copyright (c) 2021 NAVER Corp., is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license (see `license <https://github.com/naver/roma/blob/master/LICENSE>`_).
+*RoMa*, Copyright (c) 2020 NAVER Corp., is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license (see `license <https://github.com/naver/roma/blob/master/LICENSE>`_).

 Bits of code were adapted from SciPy.
 Documentation is generated, distributed and displayed with the support of Sphinx and other materials (see `notice <https://github.com/naver/roma/blob/master/NOTICE>`_).

 Changelog
 ==========
+Version 1.5.0:
+    - Added Euler angles mappings.
 Version 1.4.5:
     - 3-Clause BSD Licensing.
 Version 1.4.4: